vaib-dev/Courses/11-linkedin/2-networking.md

-p# Chapter - 2 Networking
+# Chapter - 2 Networking
 So, now you have made your profile on LinkedIn that contains a lot of information about you.
 It's time to tell people that who are you, make connections with them.
 So, what is networking?
 The answer is simple the word networking means connecting with people and LinkedIn enables you to network with people and professional organizations in your industry.
 This is a great way to stay up to date with the latest developments, and to share information with others in your field.

 ## How do we network?